Skip to content

 Yusuf’s Well

-In order to provide the Citadel with a water supply, Saladin built an 85-meter deep well known as the Well of Joseph (or Bir Yusuf), after Saladin’s birth name.
-The well is largely considered to be a masterpiece of medieval construction and has lasted to this day.
+To provide the Citadel with a water supply, Saladin built an 85-meter deep well known as the Well of Joseph (or Bir Yusuf), after Saladin’s birth name.
+The well is primarily considered a masterpiece of medieval construction and has lasted to this day.

 Al-Gawhara Palace Museum

-Al-Gawhara is a palace and museum that was built in 1814 during the reign of Muhammad Ali Pasha.
-The palace was designed by artisans from Greece, Turkey, Bulgaria, and Albania.
-The Palace was where Muhammad Ali held audiences and received guests, and it contains a 1000 kg chandelier sent to Muhammad Ali Pasha by Louis-Philippe I of France and the throne that was gifted to him from the King of Italy.
+Al-Gawhara is a palace and museum built in 1814 during Muhammad Ali Pasha’s reign.
+Artisans from Greece, Turkey, Bulgaria, and Albania designed the palace.
+The Palace was where Muhammad Ali held audiences and received guests.
+It contained a 1000 kg chandelier sent to Muhammad Ali Pasha by Louis-Philippe I of France and the throne gifted to him from the King of Italy.

 The Carriage Museum

-The Carriage Museum opened in 1983, with a collection of rare Royal Carriages from different historical periods, dating back to the reign of Khedive Ismail until the reign of King Farouk which ended in 1952, in addition to other unique antiques.
+The Carriage Museum opened in 1983.
+Its collection includes rare Royal Carriages from different historical periods, dating back to the reign of Khedive Ismail until King Farouk, which ended in 1952, and other unique antiques.

 The Egyptian Military Museum

-Originally established in 1937, the Egyptian Military Museum used to be located at the former building of the Egyptian Ministry of War in downtown Cairo.
-It was later moved several times, until November 1949, when it finally settled at the Harem Palace at the Cairo Citadel.
-It showcases many of the wars and battles that Egypt underwent throughout its history, as well as various types of weapons, such as canons, tanks, and many others.
+Initially established in 1937, the Egyptian Military Museum was located in the former building of the Egyptian Ministry of War in downtown Cairo.
+It was moved several times until November 1949, when it finally settled at the Harem Palace at the Cairo Citadel.
+The museum showcases many of the wars and battles that Egypt underwent throughout its history and various types of weapons, such as canons, tanks, and many others.

 The Police Museum

 The museum is located north of the Bab al-‘Alam Gate, with magnificent views of the city below.
-It is right next to the Citadel’s former prison and showcases famous political assassinations and displays of the murder weapons used, in addition to the different police uniforms from different time periods.
+It is right next to the Citadel’s former prison and showcases famous political assassinations, displays of the murder weapons used, and police uniforms from different time periods.

 The Citadel Prison

-Located right next to the Police Museum, this prison was established by Khedive Ismail as a prison for foreigners who commit crimes and maintained by his son and successor Khedive Tewfik who decided to turn it into a prison for both Egyptians and foreigners.
-It is now kept as an attraction recounting the history of those who were locked behind these bars.
+Located next to the Police Museum, this prison was established by Khedive Ismail as a prison for foreigners who commit crimes.
+It was maintained by his son and successor, Khedive Tewfik, who decided to turn it into a prison for Egyptians and foreigners.
+It is now kept as an attraction recounting the history of those locked behind these bars.

 Cairo Citadel Tickets and Opening Times

-The Cairo Citadel or the Saladin Citadel is one of the most significant and noteworthy constructions in Egyptian history.
-From the time of its construction to this day, it remains an important landmark in the city and all of Egypt as thousands of tourists and locals flock to the site daily.
-Established as a government center and residence for Egyptian rulers for hundreds of years, it carries within its walls so much history and culture, that it has to remain on all of our bucket-lists of must-see attractions in Cairo.
+The Cairo Citadel, or the Saladin Citadel, is one of Egyptian history’s most significant and noteworthy constructions.
+From its construction to this day, it remains an essential landmark in the city and all of Egypt, as thousands of tourists and locals flock to the site daily.
+Established as a government centre and residence for Egyptian rulers for hundreds of years, it carries so much history and culture within its walls that it has to remain on all of our bucket lists of must-see attractions in Cairo.

 Leave a comment